This summer I was lucky enough to spend 9 days on the beautiful island of Bali.

 There are many budget-friendly guest houses” in Sanur which are essentially small locally run hotels.
 I highly recommend guest houses as a great way of supporting the local economy and receiving a more genuine experience with the notably friendly Balinese locals.
 They are also often quieter and more personal feeling, giving you the sense of a “home away from home”- except with 30-degree heat and a swimming pool of course.

 Two favourites we stay at are Jukung Guest House and Nesa Sanur Hotel

 Sanur has no shortage of hotels and resorts conveniently located on the beach front.
-Personally, I am not so into all inclusive resorts or anywhere that has screaming children when I’m on holiday so I avoid these as much as I can.
-If you do have screaming children however take a look on Tripadviser– there are many options for you.
+Personally, I am not so into all-inclusive resorts or anywhere that has screaming children when I’m on holiday so I avoid these as much as I can.
+If you do have screaming children, however, take a look at Tripadviser– there are many options for you.

 For beach-front hotels a little more chic, my favorite would be the Tandjung Sari.
 It has a small village of beautiful Balinese villas and a stunning restaurant on the beach.
 You can sit in bamboo pagodas and relax under the lanterns at night and drink cocktails while listening to the waves crash.
 We can also highly recommend going to eat here if staying is out of your budget.

 Honestly, it is incredibly difficult to go wrong if you’re eating Balinese food in Bali.
 Sanur has so many tiny street side “warungs” you could pop in to for a $2 meal and leave completely satisfied.
 There are also quite a few bigger restaurants which are a little more touristy and expensive than the small warungs, however a lot of these also have live music so are a great place to go for a casual group dinner.

 Here are a couple of my favourites…